xuzhiming/InnerBand/README.md

 dispatched.
 The listeners will all have access to the output when they receive it!

 And we can go further than that.
-A DispatchMessage object can be sequenced within a SequencedMessage, chaining all of their inputs and outputs with each other so that when all execution is complete the final output is dispatched.
-Chain the HTTPGetRequestMessage with your JSONMessage so that all listeners get the JSON structure once the request is completed and parsed!
+An IBDispatchMessage object can be sequenced within a IBSequencedMessage, chaining all of their inputs and outputs with each other so that when all execution is complete the final output is dispatched.
+Chain the IBHTTPGetRequestMessage with your JSONMessage so that all listeners get the JSON structure once the request is completed and parsed!

 ## Core Data ##